THE ART OF XINGYI BOXING

 2nd DISCOURSE ON ESSENTIALS [DUALITY]

-Based on experience, a discussion of boxing is simultaneously a discussion of energy.
-Energy is one thing, but it can be divided into two parts, such as the two parts of breathing.
-Breathing breaks down into passive and active aspects [yin & yang].
-As punching cannot happen without its states of movement [punching] and stillness [not yet punching / having punched], so too energy cannot be without its exhaling and inhaling: inhaling is passive and exhaling is active.
+Any discussion of boxing is simultaneously a discussion of energy.
+Energy is a single thing, but it can be divided into two parts, such as the two parts of breathing.
+Breathing breaks down into passive and active aspects.
+As punching cannot happen without its states of movement [punching] and stillness [not yet punching / having already punched], so too breathing cannot be without its exhaling and inhaling: inhaling is passive and exhaling is active.

 Stillness is passive and movement is active.
 Rising is active and lowering is passive.
 Active energy rising is active, but active energy lowering is passive.
 Passive energy lowering is passive, but passive energy rising is active.